taichi-dev/taichi/docs/meta.rst

     copy(c, d)

-As shown by the above example, template programming may enable us to reuse our code and improve better flexibility.
+As shown in the example above, template programming may enable us to reuse our code and provide more flexibility.

 Dimensionality-independent programming using grouped indices
 ------------------------------------------------------------

-However, the ``copy`` template shown above is not perfect, i.e., it can only be used to copy 1D tensors.
+However, the ``copy`` template shown above is not perfect.
+For example, it can only be used to copy 1D tensors.
 What if we want to copy 2D tensors?
 Do we have to write another kernel?